Do Something

 Obviously, the general public can’t do much about what elected officials in high office say — except vote for leaders who speak differently next time.
 But that doesn’t mean we can’t reduce the misinformation that fuels hate speech among the general public.
 And by “we,” I mean “chatbots.”

 Among the endless reporting about how technology — especially AI — has radicalized our kid cousins, bro-y brothers, wayward aunts and next-door neighbors, this September, MIT and Cornell University released a remarkable study.
-The schools enlisted 2,190 conspiracy theory-holding Americans in three-round conversations with a chatbot that used bespoke language to communicate facts contrary to what the participants thought was accurate.
+The schools enlisted 2,190 conspiracy theory-holding Americans in three-round conversations with a chatbot that used bespoke language to communicate actual facts to dispel these wrong theories.
 The result: “The treatment reduced participants’ belief in their chosen conspiracy theory by 20 percent on average” for two months.

 This, to those of us who’ve interacted with conspiracy theory holders, is quite a result.
 But why does Great Uncle Bob believe a computer program’s word over that of his favorite niece?
 Miller-Idriss says, “If I had to guess, my hypothesis is that it has to do with the fact that humans carry a lot of judgment, which can communicate and create shame, and the chatbots don’t do that.
 They don’t judge.”

 Interesting, right?
-Doesn’t exactly assist with your upcoming Thanksgiving plans, but something to think about.
+Doesn’t exactly assist with your upcoming family gathering plans, but something to think about.

 Go offline; practice patience